 Platforms like Hulu and Netflix employ multiple DRM systems because users access video content through the app and many different browsers and operating systems.
 VOD platforms use DRM to prevent content piracy.
 Without these restrictions, there are chances of some users creating copies of copyrighted content for unauthorized redistribution, selling or pirating through other platforms.

 VdoCipher secure video DRM encryption is similar to that of Netflix and protects your premium content from online piracy.
 For screen capture, the web browser communicates with the video players with EME invoking DRM.
 When a screenshot command is passed, it’s overridden through DRM secure playback.
 It results in black recordings or screenshots.
-The capabilities of EME using HTML5 player invokes the underlying DRM encryption.
+The capabilities of EME using HTML5 player invokes the underlying DRM encryption for secure video streaming.

 How can a VOD platform implement Video DRM with ease?